 If you don’t want a paid plan, try just turning off iCloud for photos.
 For iPhones and other iDevices, go to Settings > iCloud > Photos > and toggle OFF iCloud Photo Library.
-Leave iCloud Photo Stream ON–The photos you upload to My Photo Stream don’t count against your iCloud storage BUT Photos are stored in My Photo Stream for only 30 days–just so you can share them and download to other storage accounts, your computer, etc.
+Leave iCloud Photo Stream ON–The photos you upload to My Photo Stream don’t count against your iCloud storage, BUT Photos are stored in My Photo Stream for only 30 days–just so you can share them and download to other storage accounts, your computer, etc.

 If your iCloud storage is near its maximum, visit icloud.com on a computer and download some of your photos or videos and save them elsewhere.
-To download, use the cloud button with downward arrow–save to your computer, an external drive, or a flash storage drive.
-Once your photos and videos are saved, delete those same photos/videos to free up some space on your iCloud account, so it continues to backup your iPhone or other iDevice.
+To download, use the cloud button with the downward arrow–save to your computer, an external drive, or a flash storage drive.
+Once your photos and videos are saved, delete those same pictures/videos to free up some space on your iCloud account, so it continues to backup your iPhone or another iDevice.
 Learn more about freeing up space on your iDevice through this article.

 If you really want to sign out of iCloud and everything it offers including backups, go to Settings > iCloud and scroll all the way down to Sign Out.
 Tap Sign Out, a confirmation message appears letting you know that all data is removed, if that’s what you want tap sign out again.

-If you have any issues with the iCloud Sync, click here; for iCloud backup related issues please see this article.
+If you have any issues with the iCloud Sync, click here; for iCloud backup related issues, please see this article.
 You can also explore other aspects of iCloud troubleshooting at one of our posts from previous years.